This blog may contain affiliate links. Read our disclosure policy for more info.

 Baños is an outdoor lover’s haven and is often referred to as “the gateway to the Amazon.”
 Its full name, Baños de Agua Santa, means “Baths of Sacred Water” because of the many waterfalls, hot springs, and rivers that surround the area.

-Visiting Baños will appeal to the adventurer and casual outdoor lover alike, as you can partake in hiking, mountain biking, rafting, and rock climbing or have a lazy hot springs day all in one area!
+Visiting Baños will appeal to the adventurer and casual outdoor lover alike, as you can partake in hiking, mountain biking, rafting, and rock climbing, or have a lazy hot springs day all in one area!

-This full-day tour to Baños is a great way to see the highlights of the area in one day!
+This full-day tour to Baños is a great way to see the area’s highlights in one day!
 You’ll stop by the small town of Machachi and then visit Cotopaxi National Park to take photos of the iconic volcano.
 After a snack break of Salcedo (traditional ice cream), you’ll hit La Casa del Arbol, which is a giant swing overlooking Baños!
 Your last stop will take you to the iconic Devil’s Cauldron waterfall to hike around, put your toes in the water, and enjoy this beautiful place.

 This tour really does hit the highlights of Baños and is a great way to experience the outdoor beauty.
 It includes transportation from your hotel in Quito, entrance fees, and your guides, but does not include any food or drinks.
 Be sure to pack snacks and extra cash!